 When creating woven products, you'll be working with woven stitches and not pixels when creating your artwork design.
 These woven stitches do not directly translate to pixels, making it difficult to get an idea of your finished product.

-The example below shows detailed and small cracks in the original design, but those details do not show up on the finished woven blanket since the details are too small for the stitching to produce compared to the pixels when creating your design.
+The example below shows detailed and small cracks in the original design, but those details do not show up on the finished woven blanket since the details are too small for the weaving to produce compared to the pixels when creating your design.
 Please keep this in mind as you create your designs for woven products.

 Creating artwork in Photoshop or another image editing software

-2. Set up your guidelines in photoshop 2 inches from the border.
+2. Set up your guidelines in Photoshop 2 inches from the border.